dougeby/IntuneDocs/InTuneDocs/DeployUse/create-and-deploy-mobile-app-management-policies-with-microsoft-intune.md

 - Devices managed by a third-party MDM solution.
 - Devices that are not managed by any MDM solution (BYOD).

-**If you are in the Intune service in Azure portal preview**, go [here](https://docs.microsoft.com/en-us/intune-azure/manage-apps/app-protection-policies) to learn how to create app protection policies in the preview portal.

 >[!IMPORTANT]
 Consider the following if you are currently using the **Intune admin console** to manage your devices: